It's time to talk about how we label newcomers at our churches.

-In my home, guests are people whom I've planned for or want to be there.
-These are people whom I offer up my seat to and ask if they would like something to drink.
-If they are staying over, I make sure there is a clean and made up bed for them and tell them to "make themselves at home".
-The guest is cherished and is made aware that I am there to serve them.
+In my home, guests are people I've planned for and want to be there.
+These are people to whom I offer up my seat and ask if they would like something to drink.
+If they stay over, I make sure there is a clean bed for them and tell them to "make themselves at home".
+The guest is cherished and my whole focus is on serving them.

-Obviously, we don't want to get tied up in the semantics of calling people visitors or guests.
-Accidentally calling a guest a visitor is not going to cause them to be offended and leave.
-99.4% of them may never even notice a difference.
-But, we need to always be cognizant that there is a big difference between the two.
-What matters is not what we call them, it's how we treat them.
+Obviously, we don't want to get lost in semantics.
+Accidentally calling someone a visitor isn't the end of the world.
+Most may never even notice a difference.
+Ultimately, what matters is not what we call them, it's how we treat them.

 One time I saw a church that called their guests seekers and their elders keepers.
 They must have been Harry Potter fans!
 To each his own I guess...

 Keep on building church 💪